IhyaCommunity/Khushkhat-Extension/README.md

 ### License

-You're free to use Khushkhat for the good. 👍
+You're free to use Khushkhat for the good of all. 👍